 Closure of marine mixed-stock fisheries for salmon and even complete closure of some salmon rivers to harvest fisheries may not ensure that all rivers will meet or exceed CLs in the short term.
 There are several identifiable problems militating against immediate recovery and this must be taken into account for future management over and above management of fisheries (Thorstad et al., 2021).
-In some instances, such as climate changes leading to poorer marine survival of salmon, it may not be possible to tackle the specific problems directly.
+In some instances, such as large-scale changes in the North Atlantic ocean-atmosphere system that could contribute to poorer marine survival of salmon, it may not be possible to reverse the specific problems directly.
 Some of these specific problems related to marine survival are outlined below.